 For more information about studying history with English, please visit our BA (Hons) History with English course page.
-For more information about our range of courses within the School of Humanities and Performing Arts, please visit the school page.
+For more information about our range of courses within the School of Society and Culture, please visit the school page.

 Want to find similar alumni?

 If you would like to find out what other relevant alumni from the Faculty of Arts, Humanities and Business are currently doing, please visit the humanities and languages interest area.